nmarsceau/scdtsea.org/news/2015_07_04__if_everyone.md

    Or fractures of the head,
 And there endure the agonies
    That many people do,
-They’d never need preach safety
+They'd never need preach safety
    Any more to me or you.

 If everyone could stand beside